Concord, California: Transportation

 Main thoroughfares include Willow Pass Road, Concord Avenue, Concord Boulevard, Clayton Road, Monument Boulevard, Ygnacio Valley Road, Oak Grove Road and Treat Boulevard.
-The city is also served by Interstate 680, and state highways 4 and 242.
+The city is also served by I-680, and state highways 4 and 242.

 Buchanan Field Airport is a public county-owned airfield in the City of Concord.
 It is served by JSX, and previously served by American Eagle, WestAir Commuter Airlines, Pacific Southwest Airlines (PSA) and later by PSA successor USAir with the latter two airlines operating nonstop jet service between the airfield and Los Angeles International Airport (LAX).

 Media

 News

 The city of Concord is served by the daily newspaper the East Bay Times (formerly the Contra Costa Times) published by Bay Area News Group-East Bay (part of the Media News Group, Denver, Colorado), with offices in Walnut Creek.
 The paper was originally run and owned by the Lesher family.
 Since the death of Dean Lesher in 1993, the paper has had several owners.
 The publisher also issues a weekly paper, the Concord Transcript for Concord and nearby Clayton.